cypher-network/lthash/README.md

 # lthash

+This is not production quality code.
+It is full of bugs and not complete.

 A C# implementation of LtHASH (Lattice Hash), a homomorphic hashing algorithm based on lattice cryptography introduced by Mihir Bellare and Daniele Micciancio in [this paper](https://cseweb.ucsd.edu/~mihir/papers/inchash.pdf).
 This is a simplified C# porting of the [Facebook Folly C++ Library](https://github.com/facebook/folly/tree/master/folly/experimental/crypto) implementation of the algorithm introduced [here](https://code.fb.com/security/homomorphic-hashing/).

 ## Homomorphic Hashing